DPSN-org/infra-proposals/README.md

 ## 🔄 Review & Approval Process

-1. Proposal/Solution is submitted as a pull request.
+1. Proposal is submitted as a GitHub Issue.
 2. Community members and maintainers review the submission.
 3. Feedback is provided for any required modifications.
-4. Once approved, the proposal/solution is merged into the repository.
+4. Once consensus is reached, the proposal is marked as "Accepted" and moved forward for implementation.
 5. Rewards are allocated based on the agreement.

 ---